Jack Morris (American football): Early life

 Morris was born in White City, Kansas, on November 1, 1931.
 He was raised in Medford, Oregon, and attended Medford High School.
 There, he was a standout American football player and track and field athlete, winning three state titles in hurdling.

 After graduating in 1950, Morris studied at the University of Oregon.
 He joined the US Air Force after completing his freshman year and consequently served in the Korean War.
 Upon his return from military service, he established an Oregon Ducks record with 68 points in a single season and started his school-record 23 straight successful conversions.
+He also competed on the Oregon Ducks track and field team.
 He then led the team with 519 rushing yards the following year, and became co-captain of the team by his senior year.
 At the time of his graduation, he was ranked third all-time at Oregon in points scored (130) and rushing yards (1,631).
 Morris was drafted by the Los Angeles Rams in the seventh round (84th overall selection) of the 1956 NFL draft.